-Wild Rice Gourmet Burgers are so easy and so good.
-I was looking through some of my meatloaf recipes to get ideas for new burgers, and wild rice jumped out at me.
+Wild rice gourmet burgers are so easy and so good.
+We were looking through some of our meatloaf recipes to get ideas for new burgers, and wild rice jumped out at me.
 The burgers are tender, juicy, nutty, and flavorful.
-I always cook my burgers to well done, so it's important to have something else in the hamburger so the finished burger is moist and juicy.
+We always cook our burgers to well done, so it's important to have something else in the hamburger so the finished burger is moist and juicy.
 Bread crumbs or cracker crumbs are used most often for this purpose, but wild rice adds a wonderful flavor and texture.

 - 1 pound 85% lean ground beef

 - 1 cup cooked and drained wild rice

 - lettuce leaves, mustard, mayonnaise, ketchup, sliced avocados

 - 4 hamburger or onion buns, split and toasted

 - Prepare and preheat a gas or charcoal grill.
 In a medium bowl, combine the ground beef, wild rice, honey mustard, and salt and pepper to taste; mix thoroughly but gently.

 - Form the beef mixture into four patties and place on a plate.
 Press a dimple into the center of each burger so the burger stays flat when it's grilled.

 - Grill the burgers over medium coals for 5 to 8 minutes per side, turning once, until a meat thermometer registers 160 F.

 - Remove the burgers from grill, put on a clean plate, top with cheese, and cover; let stand for 5 minutes to let cheese melt.